 Our training rooms can typically seat 1-4 students.
 We do NOT put students for different class titles in the same room.
 If no one else registers for the exact same course title, date and location as you, then you will be the only student in that training room.

-We offer ALL classes titles at ALL ONLC locations initially.
-For example, if we're offering Microsoft Excel 2016 Introduction on November 3rd, then you can register for that class at any of our 300+ locations (assumes early registration for availability).
+We offer ALL classes titles at ALL ONLC locations.
+For example, if we're offering Microsoft Excel Introduction on November 3rd, then you can register for that class at any of our 300+ locations (assumes early registration for availability).

 It's only as we're nearing a date you may find that class date is sold out (registrations typically limited to 12 students nationwide to ensure for individual attention), or your requested location is sold out.
-We have a set number of rooms at each site.
+We have a set number of training rooms at each site and offers hundreds of course titles.
 Rooms are assigned on a first-registered basis.

 Most classes are held WEEKDAYS (excluding major holidays) from: